-What is Betony used for?Traditional/Ethnobotanical uses
+What is it used for?

 Few plants have as widespread a history as betony.
-Its use has been known since the Roman Empire, where it was considered a panacea for practically every disease.
+Its use has been known since the Roman Empire, when it was considered a remedy for a wide variety of diseases.
 During the Middle Ages, the plant was ascribed magical powers.
 Today the plant continues to be used in traditional medicine.
 A weak infusion sometimes is taken as a tea.
 It is used as an astringent to treat diarrhea and as a gargle or tea for irritations of the mouth and throat.
-It has been given to treat anxiety and has been given as a tincture or smoked for the treatment of headache.
-The name "betony" may derive from the Celtic form of “bew” (a head) and “ton” (good).Astringent/Antidiarrheal
+It has been used to treat anxiety and has been given as a tincture or smoked for the treatment of headache.
+The name "betony" may derive from the Celtic form of bew (a head) and ton (good).

-What is the dosage of Betony?
+What is the recommended dosage?

 Contraindications have not yet been identified.

+Avoid use.
 Documented adverse effects.

 None well documented.